babonet13/HostYourNode/deploy/readme.md

 Default values
 -
 This installation process is using some default values.
-Thos value could of course be changed, but in this case the installation process must be manual, because it require to adpat command passed to the machine.
+Those values could of course be changed, but in this case the installation process must be manual, because it require to adapt most of the commands passed to the machine.

 <table>
     <thead>